IakMastro/Revelations/to_do.md

 * Start working with the presentation.
 * Find a cool dataset to use for a Proof of Concept.
 Work with somebody to help you in this part!
 * Ask your professors for feedback!
+* Uninstall bootstrap and popperjs. (forgot to do so)